At Bevington we assess children so that we know that we are teaching them effectively and to ensure they are making progress.

 - Communicate to parents how well their children are doing

-Assessments help teachers form a rounded judgement about the extent to which children are learning skills and concepts in relation to the National Curriculum and individual targets.
-These judgements inform the immediate next steps in daily and weekly plans, as well as termly recorded judgements in which tracking enables the school to ensure no child falls behind and has appropriate interventions.
+Ongoing and daily assessments help teachers form a rounded judgement about the extent to which children are learning against our expectations for each year group.
+These judgements inform the immediate next steps in daily and weekly plans, as well as termly recorded judgements, in which tracking enables the school to ensure no child falls behind and has appropriate interventions if required.

 At the end of each term, teachers make a summative assessment of their pupils.
 We use a grading system which assesses the depth of a pupils’ knowledge and understanding against curriculum expectations for their year group.
-Teachers make these judgements using pupils’ work and objective trackers, along with their knowledge and first-hand experience of pupils.
+Teachers make these judgements using pupils’ work, along with their knowledge and first-hand experience of pupils.